donabrams/UtilityBelt/README.md

 Express
  - To scale up, use redis for sessions
- - Don't forget to use crsf connect module for safety
+ - Don't forget to use crsf connect module for safety gzippo - don't go to prod without it

 Websockets/live connections/collaborative apps
 ===========================